raycast/extensions/extensions/ente-auth/README.md

 ## Features
 - Imports: Ability to dynamically import secrets
 - TOTP Code Display: Fetches and displays TOTP secrets exported from Ente Auth.
+- Sorted Data: Most used TOTP codes will be displayed at the top.
+Use ⌘ + [Number] to select.
 - Dynamic Icons: Displays service-specific favicons when URL placed in notes section.
 - Metadata Display: Shows detailed metadata for each TOTP.
 - Progress Indicator: Visual progress indicator for the remaining time of the current TOTP code.